pslowiq/dl-skin-lesion-recognition/README.md

 kedro run --pipeline='model_train'
 ```

 9. Once training is complete, you can view the training metrics and visualizations by logging in to the WandB project.
+Sample report with metrics: https://api.wandb.ai/links/pslowiq/uz0u1s8i

 10. To create documentation, use the following command in the terminal:
 ```